SoundSkote/skote-portfolio-site/src/posts/Blog06_UI_and_HUD.md

 ## Conclusion

-That wraps up my work on the weapon audio redesign!
-This part was one of my favorites because I had the opportunity to experiment more with sound design and implementation.
-The Lyra redesign project is almost complete, and I can’t wait to share a real-time showcase of all the sounds and systems!

-The next blog will focus on UI sounds, including victory/defeat screens, respawning, and countdowns.
+This was shorter than my usual blogs but I had a really fun time redesigning it!
+UI and HUD can often be a bit tricky to get it right but it possibly one of the few things that any type of game would include.
+They are a very important section for any game as they need to provide quick and clear information to the player.
+The next blog will be about reverb and occlusion which I ma very excited to experiment with!

-Thanks for reading, and as always, feel free to reach out with feedback!
+Again, thanks for reading and feel free to reach out with any feedback or questions.

 &nbsp;&nbsp;&nbsp;
 &nbsp;&nbsp;&nbsp;